BrainJarOrg/battleships/README.md

 A move is represented by a JSON:

     {
+        "row"    : 2,
+        "column" : 1
-        "move" : "C4"               // any invalid output, or shooting twice at the same cell }                               // will be taken as a surrender
+        // any invalid output or shooting twice at the same cell will be taken as a surrender }

+#### Initial config format

+Initial config has to follow this JSON format:

+    {
+        "2" :
+            {
+                "point": "00",
+                "orientation" : "vertical"   // possible values "horizontal", "vertical" },
+        "3" :
+            {
+                "point": "22",
+                "orientation" : "vertical"
+            },
+        "4" :
+            {
+                "point": "42",
+                "orientation" : "vertical"
+            },
+        "5" :
+            {
+                "point": "37",
+                "orientation" : "horizontal"
+            },

+    }

+This initial config will represent

+        0   1   2   3   4   5   6   7
+    0   X
+    1   X
+    2           X       X
+    3           X       X
+    4           X       X
+    5                   X
+    6
+    7               X   X   X   X   X

 #### Valid turn